Do you ever wonder if you could eat raw beef given the situation you might need to?

 Beef carpaccio is often made by slicing thin pieces of steak and serving it with olive oil.

-Because the slices are so thin, it is taken as being tenderized; however, raw is raw and is still at risk of bacteria – leading to food poisoning and other foodborne illnesses.
+Because the slices are so thin, it is taken as being tenderized; however, raw is raw and is still at risk of bacteria – leading to foodborne illnesses.

-Although these dishes are deemed somewhat safe in the food industry, it is essential to eat at your own risk, take precautions, and remember that there is a high chance of illness if you are eating raw or undercooked beef.
+Although these dishes are deemed somewhat safe in the food industry, it is essential to eat at your own risk, take precautions, and remember that there is a high chance of illness if you are eating raw meat.

 Related Articles: